Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

 Influencers

-Influencer marketing has gotten stronger, even in the B2B niche.
-According to Statista, the global influencer market is expected to reach USD 22.2 billion.
+Influencer Marketing Hub projects that the global influencer marketing market will reach $32.55 billion by the end of 2025, up from $24 billion in 2024.
 Working with influencers can help you gain credibility and expand exposure for your brand.

-Work together—don’t just give over your content creation—it’s a partnership.
+Work together—don’t just hand over your content creation; it’s a partnership.

 Bottom Line